-- Loss of payroll to local residents between \$85.7 million and \$93 million, depending on spending patterns of non-local workers employed on these two projects; - Loss in local employment between 2,335 and 2,593, depending on spending patterns; - Loss of local spending between \$21.2 million and \$38.2 million, depending on spending patterns; - Loss of tax revenue for Miami-Dade County between \$241,000 and \$433,000, depending on spending patterns.
+- Loss of payroll to local residents of between \$150 plus million and \$165.5 million, depending on the spending patterns of non-local workers employed on these two projects; - Loss in local employment of between 3,773 and 4,191 jobs, depending on the spending patterns of non-local workers employed on these two projects; - Loss of local spending between almost \$38 million to over \$68 million, depending on the spending patterns of non-local workers employed on these two projects; and - Loss of tax revenue for Miami-Dade County of between \$408,000 and over \$734,000, depending on the spending patterns of non-local workers employed on these two projects.

-Given these impacts, the county would do well to attempt to ensure that all (or as many as possible) of those hired on these projects be local workers.
+Given these impacts, the county would do well to attempt to ensure that all (or as much as is possible) of the hiring on these projects should be of local workers.
 This would maximize benefits to the county and its taxpayers.

-The positive impact of local hiring could be magnified enormously if efforts were made to concentrate the local hiring on communities most in need of stable, well-paying jobs.
+The positive impact of local hiring could be magnified enormously if efforts were made to concentrate the local hiring in communities most in need of stable, well-paying jobs.
 A modest county impact could be translated into a major low-income community impact.
 In this way, the benefits of the general obligations bond to the county could be multiplied through wise implementation of project work.